Meet the Cardigan Bay Watersports Team

 In her "other" life she is a Teacher / Key Worker for Ceredigion County Council.

 Hannah comes to dinghy sailing via yachts and yacht racing so now appreciates why dinghy sailors are sought after to crew on the bigger boats.
+Qualified with WSA as a Paddleboard instructor.
+This spring progressed to Senior instructor (sailing)

 When not working at the centre Hannah is a Ju Jitsu instructor, so we find her students are all very well behaved !